ankittshrmaa/DevOps-journey/Cloud/readme.md

 ## Cloud With DevOps.
 By using smart automation and a "always-on" architecture, DevOps lets you push updates while people are actually using the site—zero downtime, zero drama.
 Whether you have 100 users or a billion, the platform stays secure and scales automatically so it never crashes or lags.
 It turns your cloud from just a "place for code" into a powerhouse that handles growth without breaking a sweat.
                                                            Nobody likes seeing a "Site Under Maintenance" page—it's the fastest way to lose a user's trust.
 DevOps fixes this by building a bridge between your local code and the cloud that never closes.

+##  I am learning DevOps which can help me to create a always-on architecture using CLOUD